Lehigh caps season with 17-10 win - The Brown and White

 An incomplete pass by the Leopards gave Lehigh possession with around four minutes left to play.

-Lafayette having used all their timeouts, were battling against the clock to keep up with the Lehigh offensive attack.
+Having used all their timeouts, Lafayette was battling against the clock to keep up with the Lehigh offensive attack.

 Three more huge passes were made by Perri, two of them caught by Burbage, and the other by senior wide receiver Austin Dambach.